dheero/OBF.github.io/wiki/EU_Codefest_2012.md

 ### Debian packaging

 We introduced a few people to Debian packaging and key signing.
+For CloudBiolinux we encourage further Debian packaging of both BioLinux packages, and custom build scripts.
+It was noted, for example, that Debian has a more recent version of Jalview than the biolinux-jalview package.

 ### RNA-seq visualisation